 River School Farm Internship Program

 Summer Internship Positions have been filled.
-An abbreviated 6 – week spring program is now open.

 The River School Farm is a venue for year-round farming, landscape development, special events and educational programs that demonstrate a holistic approach to sustainable living, bioregional design and creative expression.
 We grow fruit, vegetables, flowers, herbs and we raise poultry, goats and keep bees.
 Our farm is located alongside the Truckee River where the Great Basin meets the Sierra Nevada mountains in Reno, NV.
 Our space serves as a venue for community events, weddings, performances and we also host a variety of classes and workshops on a regular basis.
 Our farming operations run year round utilizing hoop houses, low tunnels, and row covers in the colder months.
 We grow on our farm on site and also develop and maintain other edible gardens throughout the community of Reno.